 Here is how to find your IP address in Singapore on Mac using the macOS Terminal:

 - Launch the macOS Terminal app.
 It’s most likely in the Utility subfolder of the Applications folder.

 - Enter the command ipconfig getifaddr en1 if you are using an Ethernet connection.
 Or if you are using WiFi, use the command ipconfig getifaddr en0.

-- Enter the command curl ifconfig. me from the Mac Terminal to obtain your public IP address.
+- Enter the command curl ifconfig. me from the Mac Terminal to obtain your public IP address in Singapore.

-How to Find your External (Public) IP Address on Mac in New Zealand
+How to Find your External (Public) IP Address on Mac In Singapore

-The external IP address given to your device by your ISP is the public IP address.
-If you are interested in determining how to find an IP address on Mac in New Zealand 2022, there are two methods to do it:
+The external IP address given to your device by your ISP is the public IP address in Singapore.
+If you are interested in determining how to find an IP address on Mac in Singapore 2023, there are two methods to do it:

 Method 1: Use the System Preferences

-Here are the steps you can follow to know your external IP address in minutes:
+Here are the steps you can follow to know your external IP address in Singapore in minutes: